besthor/besthor/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=besthor&label=Profile%20views&color=0e75b6&style=flat" alt="besthor" />

 <h1 style="font-family:script;" align="center"> Hi there! <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="70px">
-  <br>Pleased to meet you, I'm Besthor Igbe</h1>
+  <br>Pleased to meet you, I'm Bes`thor </h1>
-<h3 style="font-family: Segoe Script;" align="center"> I am adaptable, resourceful and meticulous Full-stack developer.
-I am Open to connecting with tech-newbies, professionals, mentors, and potential collaborators.
-If you want to discuss a project, share insights, explore opportunities, or in need of a skilled developer to join your team, reach out to me.
-Let's create something remarkable together!
-Thank you for visiting my profile, and I look forward to connecting with you! </h3></br>
+<h3 style="font-family: Segoe Script;" align="center"> An adaptability, resourcefulness, and meticulousness Full-stack developer.
+I am open to connecting with individuals at all levels of technical expertise, whether they are tech-newbies, professionals, mentors, or potential collaborators.
+If you have a project to discuss, insights to share, opportunities to explore, or if you're in need of a skilled developer to join your team, feel free to reach out to me.  </h3></br>

 ## `Get to Know Me`